apiaryio/api-blueprint/Tutorial.md

     ### Delete a Gist [DELETE]
     + Response 204

 Here are few new things to learn about payloads:

 #### Request and its Payload

     + Request (application/json)

             {
-                "description": "Description of Gist",
-                "files": {
-                    "file.txt": {
                 "content": "Updated file contents"
-                    },
-                    "old_name.txt": {
-                        "filename": "new_name.txt",
-                        "content": "Modified contents"
-                    },
-                    "new_file.txt": {
-                        "content": "A new file"
-                    },
-                    "delete_this_file.txt": null
             }
-            }

 Our "Edit a Gist" action needs to receive some input data to update the state of the Gist resource with it.
-The data are part of the HTTP request message.
-This section defines such a request and an example [payload][] of the request message.
+The data are part of an HTTP request message.
+This section defines such a Request and an example [payload][] of the request message.

-> **NOTE:** The request payload has exactly the same structure as a response payload.
-However it doesn't contain the response status code.
+> **NOTE:** The Request follows exactly the same structure as a Response or Model.
+As with the Resource Model a Request may not include a response status code.

 #### Empty Payload

     ### Delete a Gist [DELETE]
     + Response 204

-In the case of the "Delete a Gist" action our response bears status "204" indicating that the server has successfully fulfilled the request and that there is no additional content to send in the response payload body.
+In the case of the "Delete a Gist" action our response bears status code "204" indicating the server has successfully fulfilled the request and that there is no additional content to send in the response payload body.
 There is no additional payload specified for this response.

 ---